USS Gerald R. Ford: 2025

-On 24 October, the carrier was redeployed to the Caribbean to take part in the naval deployment in the area, arriving on 12 November, marking America's largest military buildup in the Caribbean in 30 years.
+On 24 October, the carrier was redeployed to the Caribbean to take part in the naval deployment in the area, arriving on 12 November, marking the United States' largest military buildup in the Caribbean in 30 years.
+On 11 December, Gerald R. Ford was reported as involved in the seizure of a foreign oil tanker off the coast of Venezuela.